kalliannhale/emma/README.md

 # emma
-A Personalized Branding Assistant for Aspiring Tech Professionals
+A personalized branding assistant for aspiring tech professionals.